VincentHaller/ANSI_C_tutorial/ReadMe.md

-Tutorial going through the ANCI C book exercises.
+Tutorial going through the K&R ANCI C book exercises.

 18/12/23
+- Using C17.
 - 'Ctrl + D' can be used to simulate EOF.
-- '' != "".
+- ' ' !=  " ".